rawrgulmuffins/GrownAssAdultBlog/content/past_me_revision_control.md

 Everything else is added complexity that, while useful, isn't required.
 And to anyone who know’s git out there, I know I know, I’m not talking about  branches yet.
 But you, my advanced friend, have never watched a revision control newbie struggle with branching.

 For this example we're going to use [bitbucket](https://bitbucket.org/) to store git repositories not local to our machine.
 If you want to follow this example on your computer go to [bitbucket](https://bitbucket.org/) and register an account.
-I love my some github (I would suggest eventually making an account but it's not needed right now) but all source code repositories have to be public on github and if your assignments start showing up in a publicly indexable space you're instructors will take your grades into a dark alley and beat with a billy club.
+I love my some github (I would suggest eventually making an account but it's not needed right now) but all source code repositories have to be public on github and if your assignments start showing up in a publicly indexable space you're instructors will take your grades into a dark alley and beat them with a billy club.

 Next time you get an assignment for class head over to bitbucket [and create a repository for that assignment.](https://confluence.atlassian.com/display/BITBUCKET/Create+a+repository) This example is going to use a linked list assignment (yay CS145).